 How Dharma Supports Surcharging

 Every Dharma account comes with our MX Merchant platform for easy transaction management and reporting.
 The MX Advantage option is also included with every account, and turns on surcharging for both card-present and card-not-present situations.
 Because it is part of the MX suite, surcharging via Advantage also is available in the QuickPay virtual terminal, MX Invoice for invoicing and recurring payments, and MX Quickbooks Sync, for reporting the surcharge in QB.

 In a card-present environment, we also recommend the Dejavoo Z11 terminal, that integrates directly into MX Advantage for smooth, seamless transitions for your customers.

-- Surcharging is only allowed for credit card transactions.
-Surcharging is not allowed for debit card transactions or prepaid gift cards.
+- Surcharging is only allowed for credit card transactions, not for debit card transactions or prepaid gift card transactions.

 - Surcharges can only be applied to certain payment amounts.
 The payment or transaction amount must be at least $1.00.

 - Surcharging is currently prohibited in Connecticut, Maine, Massachusetts, and Oklahoma.

 - Registration with VISA and Mastercard is required: Merchants must notify Visa, Mastercard and Dharma at least 30 days in advance of beginning to surcharge.
 Simply alert the Dharma Support team that you are going to implement surcharging, and we will coordinate your registration.